data-apis/scipy-2023-presentation/paper.rst

 Test Suite
 ==========

-..
-TODO (athan): tighten copy

-The array API specification contains over 200 function and method definitions, each with its own signature and specification for behaviors for things like type promotion, broadcasting, and special case values.

-To facilitate adoption by array libraries, as well as to aid in the development of the minimal `numpy.array_api` implementation, a test suite for the array API has been developed.
-The `array-api-tests` test suite is a full-featured test suite that can be run against any array library to check its compliance against the array API specification.
-The test suite does not depend on any array library—testing against something like NumPy would be circular when it comes time to test NumPy itself.
-Instead, array-api-tests tests the behavior specified by the spec directly.

-This is done by making use of the hypothesis Python library :cite:`MacIver2019a`.
-Hypothesis is a property-based testing library, where tests are written as assertions on generic properties and inputs are generated automatically from strategies.
-This is a good fit for the array API because it allows writing tests in a way that more or less corresponds to a direct translation of the spec into code.
-The consortium team has upstreamed array API support to hypothesis in the form of the new `hypothesis.extra.array_api` submodule, which has strategies for generating arrays from any array API compliant library.

-Behavior that is not specified by the spec is not checked by the test suite—for example the exact numeric output of floating-point functions.
+To facilitate adoption of the Python array API standard by array libraries within the SPE, we developed a test suite :cite:`Consortium2022b` to measure specification compliance.
+The test suite covers all major aspects of the specification, such as broadcasting, type promotion, function signatures, special case handling, and expected return values.

+Underpinning the test suite is Hypothesis, a Python library for creating unit tests :cite:`MacIver2019a`.
+Hypothesis uses property-based testing, a technique for generating arbitrary data satisfying provided specifications and asserting the truth of some "property" that should be true for each input-output pair.
+Property-based testing is particularly convenient when authoring compliance tests, as the technique enables the direct translation of specification guidance into test code.

-The `array-api-tests` test suite is the first example known to these authors of a full featured Python test suite that runs against multiple different libraries.
-It has already been invaluable in practice for implementing the minimal `numpy.array_api` implementation, the `array-api-compat` library, and for finding discrepancies from the spec in array libraries including NumPy, CuPy, and PyTorch.
+The test suite is the first example known to these authors of a full-featured, standalone Python test suite capable of running against multiple different libraries.
+And, as part of our work, we upstreamed strategies to Hypothesis for generating arbitrary arrays from any conforming array library, thus allowing downstream array consumers to test against multiple array libraries and their associated hardware devices.

 Specification Status
 ====================